PSHE at Barcombe C E Primary

 We believe that PSHE plays a vital part in children’s development and wellbeing therefore, it is taught weekly during discrete lessons.
 This enables staff to ensure that a full coverage of PSHE is taught.
 In addition to this there may be occasions where teachers feel it is important to teach PSHE as a result of an issue arisen in their own class.
 This ensures that our PSHE curriculum meets the individual needs and development of the children.

-Themed weeks with a PSHE focus include activities and discussions around areas such as Children’s Mental Health Week.
+Themed weeks with a PSHE focus include activities and discussions around areas such as Anti Bullying and Children’s Mental Health Week.
 Where possible people are invited into school to share their roles and responsibilities, such as firefighters from the local fire station.

 PSHE is an important part of school assemblies where children’s spiritual, moral, social and cultural curiosity is stimulated, challenged and nurtured.
 Our termly values are formed from Values for Life.
 Children’s achievements are celebrated during a weekly celebration assembly.
 This includes a Kindness Award to celebrate and promote a culture of kindness.

-“I love circle time because we get to talk about our feelings”
+“I love circle times because we get to talk about our feelings”.